tamber/tamber-go/README.md

 ## Stream Items

 If you want to add properties or tags to your items, the Stream method allows you to efficiently stream item updates.
+By default, item updates will automatically create novel items (you may deactivate this behavior by setting the `NoCreate` field to false).

 ```go
 import (